Ryan O’Malley: Short Treasuries Are a Good Opportunity

 Yes, rates could still surprise you and go up.
 When you’re looking at the carry yield of 4%, 5%, and 6% at the outset, it’s a lot harder for you to have a negative return from that point forward.
 Take a bond with a duration of two, let’s say.
 Even if rates went up another 50 basis points, you’re only down 2% on the price return, but your carry is 4.5%.
 Over the course of the following 12 months, even if rates went up, you’d still have a positive return.
 That’s what’s different now than it was at the beginning of the year where that was not the case.
 We were looking at 1.5%, 2% carry yields in that space.
 The fact that rates have jumped up a couple of hundred basis points has easily swallowed all that carry yield up and gave very large negative returns, especially if you’re on the longer end of the curve.
 You’re starting with the wind at your back with the carry yield.

 ETFs are one way to play it; there are a number of ETFs that you can look at that just deal with the front end of the curve.
-One of them is the iShares Short Treasury Bond ETF (SHV), but there’s a plethora of ones that service that three-year territory.
+There are a plethora of funds that service that three-year territory.
 I also think that you can get into a little bit of active management if you’re an advisor and you feel comfortable doing it.
 I don’t really see how you’re going to hurt anyone by going out and buying a two-year Treasury right now at 4.5%, or even two to three-year investment-grade corporate bonds yielding 5% to 6%.
 You’re probably going to do very well on that in the next couple of years.
 These kinds of opportunities don’t typically stick around for that long.
 We’re only one month into the fourth quarter, people don’t want to have the losers from this year on their books.
 Typically, November and December are when people start looking around and asking what do we think is going to happen next year, which things that got beat up badly this year are going to do next year.

 There tends to be a rebalancing in the fixed-income world in that time period, and I think that people could take advantage of that right now and look at stuff.
 Pick something you like, or just stick with Treasuries, whatever it is, and set up your next 12 to 24-month view, and you’re looking at yields that people would have killed for two or three years ago.
 I think if you put new money to work, reallocating, whatever the case may be, even with the choppiness in the economy and the geopolitical situation, I think there’s a lot of pretty good opportunities that even on the safer side of things you can look at.
 I think people are starting to get that memo a little bit.